tg-x/foodsoft/lib/foodsoft_signup/README.md

   # enable to to allow public signup
   use_signup: true

+  # disable signup when there are this many ordergroups or more (unlimited by default)
+  #signup_ordergroup_limit: 25

   # Array of which pages are accesible to ordergroups that are not approved.
   # Values are controller names (`pages`) or actions combined with controller
   # names (`pages#show`).
 If not set, the default is: